ianblenke/docker-tor-ssh-ssb-vpn/README.md

-# docker-tor-ssh-ssb
+# docker-tor-ssh-ssb-vpn

-Run a tor container that publishes hidden services that lets you ssh and ssb to the underlying docker-machine host or VM parent machine.
+Run a tor container that publishes hidden services that lets you ssh, ssb, and vpn to the underlying docker-machine host or VM parent machine.

 # Usage: